Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

     reason: The Container doesn't support Patch operation
   - suppress: TrackedResourcePatchOperation
     from: cosmos-db.json
-    where: $.definitions.MongodbDatabase
+    where: $.definitions.MongoDBDatabase
-    reason: The MongodbDatabase doesn't support Patch operation
+    reason: The MongoDBDatabase doesn't support Patch operation
   - suppress: TrackedResourcePatchOperation
     from: cosmos-db.json
-    where: $.definitions.MongodbCollection
+    where: $.definitions.MongoDBCollection
-    reason: The MongodbCollection doesn't support Patch operation
+    reason: The MongoDBCollection doesn't support Patch operation
   - suppress: TrackedResourcePatchOperation
     from: cosmos-db.json
     where: $.definitions.Table